 When you show an interested party around, it is always good to accentuate the positives.
 However, do not be afraid to point out areas where you feel the business could be improved.
 These represent opportunities for a potential new owner.

-Following a viewing, Christie & Co provide and ask for feedback from the prospective buyer.
+Following a viewing, Christie & Co provides and asks for feedback from the prospective buyer.
 If they are genuinely interested, further information is provided to them to enable them to formulate an offer.

 Once a serious buyer has viewed the business (often more than once) and reviewed the further information provided, they may make an offer.
 This will be reported to you in writing with evidence of the buyer’s financial position.